Executive Report overview

 To compare them directly: Set the Overview date filter to the earliest possible date (January 1, 2001) through today.
 This aligns the Overview to all-time data so both tabs reflect the same period.

-Why all-time response time can look unusually high: The all-time calculation includes reviews that came in before Reputation Management was activated for the location — reviews that were never responded to.
+Why all-time response time can look unusually high: The all-time calculation includes reviews that came in before Reputation AI was activated for the location — reviews that were never responded to.
 This drags the average response time up significantly.
 Filtering the Overview to a more recent period gives a more representative view of current performance.

 How does citation tracking work?